ngrewe/ngrewe.github.io/_posts/2016-03-28-gnustep-boxes.md

 This is a bit of a dogfooding exercise: Quite some time back, I implemented support for (compile-time) pluggable sorting algorithms in the gnustep-base (Foundation) library.
-One of the reasons for that was that different parts of the codebase where actually using different algorithms (quicksort and shellsort) and it made a lot of sense to unify that.
+One of the reasons for that was that different parts of the codebase were actually using different algorithms (quicksort and shellsort) and it made a lot of sense to unify that.
 But the pièce de résistance of that work was the implementation of the [timsort](https://en.wikipedia.org/wiki/Timsort) algorithm, which is also used